anthonyshort/use-next-route/README.md

 import { useRoute } from 'use-next-route'

-function Page() {
+function ProjectsLink() {
   const { href, onClick } = useRoute('/projects')
   return (
-    <a href={href} onClick={onClick}>Click me!</a>
+    <a href={href} onClick={onClick}>Projects</a>
   )
 }

-// <a href="/dashboard/projects">Go to projects</a>
 ```

 ## Why

-As a Next app grows it becomes hard to manage link to all of the different routes.
-The `next/link` component has an awkward API, so you end up dropping down to use the singleton `next/router` in most cases.
-The router and link also don't have a concept of a "prefix", which is required when mounting a Next app in a sub-directory.
+* As a Next app grows it becomes hard to manage link to all of the different routes.
+* The `next/link` component has an awkward API that was designed pre-hooks.
+* The router and link also don't have a concept of a "prefix", which is required when mounting a Next app in a sub-directory.

 ## Setup